mtorres253/mtorres253.github.io/chapt-7/index.md

 | WISDOM 			| &nbsp;			|

-Take a look at the list you have come up with and rank them in order of importance to you.
-Write your top values down
+Take a look at the list you have come up with and rank your top three them in order of importance to you.

 1